rashabhatt/MovieFix-Movie-List-App/README.md

 2. User can search for movies.
 3. User can get the details of the movie like overview , rating in a dialog box.

+## How to Use

+1. Clone the repository and navigate to the project directory.
+2. Run `npm install` to install the project dependencies.
+3. Use `npm run dev` to start the development server and preview the app locally.

 ## Dependencies
 The project has the following dependencies: